compi1234/spchlab/lab03_source_filter/README.md

-#  JUPYTER NOTEBOOKS on SOURCE FILTER MODEL of SPEECH
+#  JUPYTER NOTEBOOKS on SOURCE FILTER MODEL of SPEECH, PITCH and FORMANTS

 ## Background